“Why I’m Walking Away From Teaching”

 “Why You Shouldn’t Become a Teacher”

-We all know the reasons that teachers “burn out”, throw in the towel, and walk away from the teaching profession.
+We all know the reasons that teachers burn out, throw in the towel, and walk away from the teaching profession.
 We hear about them often.
 Countless articles, blog posts, and even professional research studies all point to same causes, likely popping up on your Facebook Newsfeed on a regular basis.
 Given the current state and perspectives of public education in America, it shouldn’t seem surprising that teacher retention is becoming more and more challenging.
 Low pay, stressful and emotionally draining working conditions, endless and growing work loads, lack of resources, lack of support…I could write a whole series of posts on why teachers walk away from the classroom and never look back.

-This post is about something very different.
+This post is about something different.
 Instead of focusing on all the reasons why teachers leave the the classroom, let’s take a closer look why they stay.
 More importantly, let’s look at factors that we can actually do something about.
 During grad school for Educational Leadership, my fabulous research group and I chose this topic because we adamantly wanted to know how to keep teachers, especially the best teachers, in the classroom.
 Thank you to my friends, April Hughes, Angela Dudley, and Eva Burnett for collaborating with me to complete this eye-opening assignment.

 “While accurate measures of teacher attrition are important if school systems, administrators, and potential teachers are to effectively plan for the coming years, the need to identify factors which cause teachers to remain in the profession is perhaps of greater importance.”
 (Inman, 2004).

-Most teachers’ overall job satisfaction involves far more than the kids.
+The kicker is, most teachers’ overall job satisfaction involves far more than the kids.
 Because of this, my research group and I decided to examine which factors impact teachers’ decisions whether to stay or leave the classroom, more specifically the factors that we can change.

 These are the four factors that can significantly and positively impact the retention of teachers.